-At Pietra Gallery we are among the best suppliers of natural stone products in Australia, with the ability to offer an extensive range of natural stone as a stone wholesaler and importer.
+At Pietra Stone Gallery, we are among the best suppliers of natural stone products in Australia, with the ability to offer an extensive range of natural stones as a stone wholesaler and importer.
 This means we know a great deal about the creation and usage of high-quality marble.

-When you are cleaning your stone surface, you immediately think what kind of chemical spray is needed for this situation.
+When you are cleaning your stone surface, you immediately think about what kind of chemical spray is needed for this situation.
 Well, forget about it.
-The only basic things that are needed is warm or room temperature water, a sponge, or a smooth cloth . if available a specific cleaning solution that is designed to for cleaning stone building materials.
+The only basic things that are needed are warm or room temperature water, a sponge, or a smooth cloth. if available a specific cleaning solution that is designed for cleaning stone building materials.

 Due to the appealing nature and placement of marble and stone benchtops, they need to be taken care of with proper maintenance and preservation.
 An overstated approach is to use a natural stone cleaning solution.
 Keep away from harsh chemicals or detergents, these can cause extensive detrimental damage and long-term deterioration.